The Searchers (band): 1960–1984

+In the US, "Sweets for My Sweet" was issued on Mercury and "Sugar and Spice" on Liberty, both without success; then a deal was arranged with US-based Kapp Records to distribute their records in America.
+In the UK, Philips Records then released an earlier recording they held of a cover of Brenda Lee's hit "Sweet Nuthins", which dismayed the group.
+It made the lower end of the UK chart, but did not disturb their momentum.

-Mike Pender took the main lead vocal on the next two singles, both of which topped the UK charts, "Needles And Pins" and "Don't Throw Your Love Away", each featuring Chris Curtis on co-lead/high-harmony vocal, though live footage of these songs, as performed on The Ed Sullivan Show and NME Poll Winners concert respectively, show Pender and Jackson singing the lead vocal together in close harmony, with vocal support from Curtis.
+In the 1964 film Saturday Night Out, the group played the title song of the soundtrack.
+Mike Pender took the main lead vocal on the next two singles, both of which topped the UK charts, "Needles and Pins" and "Don't Throw Your Love Away", each featuring Chris Curtis on co-lead/high-harmony vocal, though live footage of these songs, as performed on The Ed Sullivan Show and NME Poll Winners concert respectively, show Pender and Jackson singing the lead vocal together in close harmony, with vocal support from Curtis.
 Both tracks also featured a distinct 12-string electric guitar sound, which was actually dual 6-strings.
-This combination of vocal harmonies and 12-string electric guitar would provide a key influence for American band the Byrds.
+This combination of vocal harmonies and the sound of a 12-string guitar would provide a key influence for American band the Byrds.
+The group's third album, It's the Searchers, was issued in May 1964.

-After scoring with their hit "Needles And Pins", bassist Tony Jackson, who had gone from being lead singer to being only allowed one co-lead vocal on their third album (on "Sho' Know A Lot About Love"), left the band and was replaced by a Searchers' Hamburg pal, Frank Allen from Cliff Bennett and The Rebel Rousers.
-Jackson was then signed to Pye as a solo act and, backed by The Vibrations, issued a few singles of which the first, "Bye Bye Baby", charted in the UK in 1964.
+In mid-1964, bassist Tony Jackson, who had gone from being lead singer to being only allowed one co-lead vocal on their third album (on "Sho' Know A Lot About Love"), left the band and was replaced by a Searchers' Hamburg pal Frank Allen from Cliff Bennett and the Rebel Rousers.
+Jackson was then signed to Pye as a solo act and, backed by the Vibrations, issued a few singles of which the first, "Bye Bye Baby", charted in the UK in 1964.
 He also re-cut "Love Potion No. 9" but it failed to chart.
 The last Searchers single recorded with Jackson was "Some Day We're Gonna Love Again".

-Frank Allen's debut single with the band, a cover of Jackie DeShannon's "When You Walk in the Room", by now featuring John McNally’s actual 12-string Rickenbacker guitar, peaked at No. 3 in the UK, and subsequent UK chart hits followed with "What Have They Done to the Rain", "Goodbye My Love" and "Take Me For What I'm Worth" (written by P.F.
-Sloan).
-Some lesser UK chart hits followed in 1965 and 1966, with "He's Got No Love", "When I Get Home" and covers of the Rolling Stones' "Take It Or Leave It" and the Hollies' "Have You Ever Loved Somebody".
-An EP release, Ain't Gonna Kiss Ya, featuring The Searchers' first LP track, "Ain't Gonna Kiss Ya" (sung by Jackson), also charted in 1963.

-The Searchers' second album Sugar and Spice was quickly issued in late 1963, consisting of tracks not used on the first album and others, plus the second single.
-Further Pye albums were It's the Searchers (1964), Sounds Like Searchers and finally Take Me for What I'm Worth (both 1965).
-A budget "Golden Guinea" reissue of the second album, plus the compilations Smash Hits and Smash Hits Vol 2, on Pye's budget "Marble Arch" label, were issued during 1966 and 1967 in place of any later album of new material.
-As late as 1970, Marble Arch issued an edited version of It's the Searchers, the group's third album, originally released in 1964.